monstermash2008/basic-react-example/README.md

 ### Backend
 - Bun as the JavaScript runtime
 - Hono as the web framework
-- PostgreSQL for the database (via Docker)
+- PostgreSQL for the database (via Docker or Neon)
 - Drizzle ORM for database operations

 ## Getting Started